MaggieMei/mbed-client-withTempHum/README.md

 handle_button_click, new value of counter is 1
 ```

-When you put something in front of PIR sensor, it will detect the motion and send you the messages like this:
+When something moves in the detecting range of PIR sensor, the monitor will output the messages like this:

 ```
 Hello!
 I've detected 1 times since reset